HammerMuseum/hammer-channel/docs/vue-upgrade-dev-diary.md

 - App.use(VueFilterDateFormat) -- is this just to initialise the plugin?
 I think so
   - Removed these and everything still seems to work

+- _Trying to fix formatting of this file, please ignore_

 ### Errors and Warnings
 #### Homepage